varabyte/kobweb/README.md

 ...
 ```

-In a following section, we'll discuss how to embed code in your markdown, but for now, know that these key / value pairs
+In the following section, we'll discuss how to embed code in your markdown, but for now, know that these key/value pairs
 can be queried in code using the page's context:

 ```kotlin